 The Pap smear test results will be sent back to the concerned doctor, who will interpret it.
 The doctor will then explain the meaning of the results to the patient comprehensively.
 A negative or normal result will show no cervical cancer cells growth detected, which means they are normal.
 The doctor will advise the patient not to take any other Pap smear test until the next scheduled routine check.
 If the results turn out to be abnormal or positive, the doctor will carry out an analysis of the abnormal cells detected in the test.
 The patient will be educated about some abnormal cells found in the cervical sample.
 Here are some of them:

 These types of abnormal cervical cells are naturally flat and thin.
 Squamous cells usually grow on the surface of a healthy cervix.
 Once ASCUS is detected, the report from the test will state that there is the growth of abnormal squamous cells.
-The changes will, however, not diagnose the presence of precancerous cells.
+The test will, however, not diagnose the presence of precancerous cells.
 The doctor can examine the sample again if placed in a liquid perseverative test known as a liquid-based Pap test.
 This is done to detect other viruses such as HPV (Human Papillomavirus).
 This type of virus may develop into Cancer later on.
 The detected abnormal cells found before will not raise any concerns if no high-risk viruses are found.
 The doctor will only call for further tests if the collected sample had high-risk viruses.

 If the result from the Pap test reveals that there is a squamous intraepithelial lesion in the sample, it means that the abnormal cells are precancerous or Cancer cells.
 The doctor may identify the cell shape and characteristics, if the abnormal cells are low-grade or precancerous lesions.
 To know whether the precancerous cells will grow into cancer cells earlier or later, the doctor will have to further examine the precancerous lesions.
 There is a high risk of precancerous cells turning into Cancer if the cell changes are of high grade.
 Further tests will have to be done in such cases

 Glandular cells usually grow within the opening of the cervix and the uterus and secrete mucus.
-There is a clear understanding of whether these cells are cancerous or not, even though their presence is slightly abnormal.
+There is no clear understanding of whether these cells are cancerous or not, even though their presence is slightly abnormal.
 The doctor may not know the significance and the source of these abnormal cells unless several more tests are done.

 If the collected cervical sample has these cells, there is cancer present.
 The cancer cell increase in the glandular cells is referred to as adenocarcinoma.
 The arising of Cancer in the flat surface cells of the vagina or cervix is called squamous cell cancer.
 Prompt evaluation will be required if these abnormal cells are detected in the sample.
 The patient would have to undergo a procedure known as colposcopy if the results from the Pap smear test turned out to be abnormal.
 While performing this procedure, a particular instrument called a colposcope is used.
 The procedure is performed to closely evaluate the cervix, vagina, and vulva tissues.
 The doctor may sometimes suggest that a biopsy test be done.
 The test involves removing a small tissue sample from the affected area with abnormal cells.
 The small tissue sample will be sent to the lab for further tests to confirm the diagnosis.